UPDATED: FEBRUARY 2022

-- Do not attempt to walk, swim, or drive through flood waters.
+- Do not attempt to walk, swim, or drive through moving water.

 It is always advisable to be prepared for any emergency or disaster scenario.
-If a hurricane is pending landfall, try and prepare yourself with necessities as safe shelter, food & water, medicine, and even emergency power.
+If a hurricane is pending landfall, try and prepare yourself with necessities such as safe shelter, a supply of food & water, medicine, and even emergency power.